prakharmrsl/easypcceo.github.io/pages/crypto-mining/best-gpus.md

 Here's the deal:

-I've compiled a list of the best GPUs for mining [Bitcoin](/crypto-mining/bitcoin-hardware/), [Ethereum](/crypto-mining/ethereum-hardware/), [Litecoin](/crypto-mining/litecoin-hardware/), and more popular cryptocurrencies in 2018.
+I've compiled a list of the best [GPU](https://blogs.nvidia.com/blog/2009/12/16/whats-the-difference-between-a-cpu-and-a-gpu/){: target="_blank"}s for mining [Bitcoin](/crypto-mining/bitcoin-hardware/), [Ethereum](/crypto-mining/ethereum-hardware/), [Litecoin](/crypto-mining/litecoin-hardware/), and more popular cryptocurrencies in 2018.

 When it comes to mining cryptocurrency, it's important to buy a powerful GPU with a high [hashrate](https://coinsutra.com/hash-rate-or-hash-power/){: target="_blank"}.
-Hashrate and power consumption ultimately determine mining profitability.
+Hashrate and power consumption ultimately determine [mining profitability](https://www.coindesk.com/information/mining-profitability/){: target="_blank"}.
 For more information regarding cryptocurrency mining, check out our [guide](/crypto-mining/).

 ## Best Mining GPUs